Piaggio Aerospace: Under Mubadala control and management

 The new Avanti EVO is presented in May 2014.
 In October 2014, Piaggio Aero changed its name to Piaggio Aerospace.

 In November 2014, the new Villanova d'Albenga plant was inaugurated in the presence of the Italian Prime Minister, Matteo Renzi, and the Minister of Defense Roberta Pinotti.

-During 2015, the Mubadla Development Company acquired 100% of the capital stock, assuming full control of Piaggio, after obtaining the final 1.95% of the stock from Piero Ferrari.
+During 2015, the Mubadala Development Company acquired 100% of the capital stock, assuming full control of Piaggio, after obtaining the final 1.95% of the stock from Piero Ferrari.

 On 3 December 2018, Piaggio Aerospace was admitted into receivership after having declared itself insolvent.

 The company's restructuring plan had failed less than a year after its owner, Mubadala, had injected €255 million and repurchased its bank debt.

 Under the control of extraordinary commissioners appointed by the Italian government

 In December 2018, the company entered the extraordinary receivership proceedings with the appointment of Vincenzo Nicastro as Extraordinary Commissioner.
 The same applied later to its subsidiary Piaggio Aviation.
 According to two different decrees of the Italian Ministry of Enterprises and Made in Italy signed on 1 March 2023, the Group is now led by three Extraordinary Commissioners: the aforementioned Vincenzo Nicastro, Davide Rossetti (coordinator) and Carmelo Cosentino (industry and aviation expert).

 During February 2020, it was announced that Piaggio Aerospace had been put up for sale.

 During the extraordinary management by the commissioners, the company is restructured and in 2022 it closes the 2021 financial year with a turnover of approximately 152 million euros, with an order portfolio of around 500 million euros and new orders for a further approximately 180 million euros.